privacybydesign/irma-documentation/yivi-docs/docs/session-requests.md

 The `host` field is optional.
 If not set, the `url` from the server's [configuration](irma-server.md#configuring) will be used as-is.
 In this case, the IRMA server will not check which host the Yivi app connects to.
 The Yivi app on the other hand will check that the TLS certificate being used is correct.

-When you use `irma server`, you should explicitly specify [requestor permissions](irma-server.md#permissions) for this.
+When you use `yivi irma server`, you should explicitly specify [requestor permissions](irma-server.md#permissions) for this.
 Otherwise, only the hostname from the `url` in the server's [configuration](irma-server.md#configuring) will be allowed.
 When you use the [IRMA server library](irma-server-lib.md), no permission restrictions are imposed.
 If you need restrictions, then you have to implement this yourself.

 ## Extra parameters
 For each API that accepts one of the above session request data types, the requestor can provide additional parameters to configure the session at the IRMA server, by providing an *extended session request* instead, as follows: